 8. Prep right before the ride.
 Before you head out, work your horse in a round pen, put him through some groundwork exercises (longeing for respect is ideal), or ride him in an arena to work the fresh out and get him dialed in to you.

 9. Then ride.
 Don't just be a passenger out on on the trail.
 Keep your horse's attention focused on you by asking for small adjustments—speed up a bit here, collect yourself there, sidepass to avoid that rock.
 Keep your connection with him live at all times and you'll resolve most problems before they start.

+10. And breathe!
 Keep alert, but also stay loose.
 Don't hang on the reins defensively; that just makes your horse tense.
 Sit deep in the saddle, shrug your shoulders back, relax your muscles downward, and keep breathing.
-To ease any nervousness you feel at any point, hum or even
+To ease any nervousness you feel at any point, hum or even talk reassuringly to yourself.

 These 10 tips will get you off on the right foot.
-If your horse still acts up out on a trail ride, our January 2014 feature, "Control Your Trail Horse," gives you a step-by-step strategy for dealing with it.
+If your horse still acts up out on a trail ride, review "Out-of-Control Trail Horse," which gives you a step-by-step strategy for dealing with it.